ChahineBendjeddou/mail-response-extention-junction2023/readMe.md

 ## How to Use

-1. Install the KYO-conseil Email Auto-Responder Chrome Extension from the Chrome Web Store.
+1. Install the KYO-conseil Email Auto-Responder Chrome Extension.
 2. get your API key from [OpenAI](https://openai.com/) and paste it in the extension's options page.
 3. Navigate to your email client and compose a new email Response.
 4. Click on the KYO-conseil icon in Toolbar.